 A: Because we are are having a local experience, it’s important to have an open mind with the food choices.
 However we recognize we all have food preferences, some even have food allergies.
 We make our best efforts to accommodate everyone’s specific needs.
 We will always have one vegetarian option.
 Typical breakfasts include a combination of fruits, breads, jams, hot and cold cereals, coffee, teas, and juice.
 Packed lunches will be sandwiches, salads and fruit.
 Dinners will vary, and will always include the local flavors often times exploring traditional dishes.

 A: We’ll do our best.
 It will be up to you to describe in detail the full extent of your issues.
 We will discuss this during your Skype interview, so please be sure to outline your sensitivities clearly in your application.

 A: No, you do not need to be any of those to participate.
 But it you are not familiar with natural learning and the idea surrounding learning communities, we suggest you read up on it and explore what natural learning is to you.
 You are welcome to come with open mind and heart, and we’re eager to have you!

-A: I would like to say as a general rule, “Come!
+A: We would like to say as a general rule, “Come!
 Join us!”
-But I’m not sure that we can accommodate everyone.
+But we’re not sure that we can accommodate everyone.
 A good portion of our retreat will include hiking an other physically demanding activities.
 We say, let’s talk about it and if we can find a way to make it work for you we will do it.
 If you have true concerns about this, send us a note through our general contact form before submitting an application.
 The form is located here.